hari121229/dbt_macros/README.md

 # dbt-profiler
+The dbt_profiling package is inspired by dbt_hub.
+Only 150 columns are processed by the dbt_profiler packages.
+If we had more than 150, it wouldn't work. so that we could modify the package for processing more than 1000 columns.

 `dbt-profiler` implements dbt macros for profiling database relations and creating  `doc` blocks and table schemas (`schema.yml`) containing said profiles.
 A calculated profile contains the following measures for each column in a relation: